wp-plugins/flash-album-gallery/readme.txt

 = Upgrade Notice =
 * After plugin update go to Skins page and update skins with 'Update skins' button.
 * If you use Facebook template and copied it in the root directory, then after each plugin update click 'Copy facebook.php file to root directory'.
-* If GRAND FlAGallery displays an error message after upgrade, go to FlAGallery Overview page and press 'Reset settings'.
+* If Grand Flagallery displays an error message after upgrade, go to FlAGallery Overview page and press 'Reset settings'.
 * Have some troubles with plugin?
 Try first reseting settings, deactivate and reactivate plugin.

 == Installation ==